hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 ...
 " %}

 So the docker daemon is up and running.
-Let's create the docker images for the micro-services.
+Let's create the docker images for the microservices.
+This step will reuse the JAR files created previously and package them along a Linux system so that every image can be run independently.

 {% highlight bash %}
 mvn install -Ppackage-docker-image
 {% endhighlight %}